-This sample demonstrates how to set up an execution plan with a pattern matching siddhi query to detect non-occurrences.
-In this sample we use patterns to detect non-delivered packages of a courier service within a predefined time period (for demonstration purposes we assume the time limit to deliver a package is 2 minutes here).
+This sample demonstrates how to set up an execution plan with a pattern matching Siddhi query to detect non-occurrences.
+In this sample we use patterns to detect non-delivered packages of a courier service within a predefined time period (for demonstration purposes we assume the time limit to deliver a package is 2 minutes).

-The queries used in this sample is as follows.
+The queries used in this sample are as follows.

 Building the sample

-Start the WSO2 CEP server with the sample configuration numbered 0111.
+Start the WSO2 DAS server with the sample configuration numbered 0111.
 For instructions, see Starting sample CEP configurations.
-This sample configuration does the following:

 Executing the sample